 \acknowledgments

 The authors thank Fran\c{c}ois Larrouturou for useful suggestions and interesting discussions at different stages of this project.
-We also thank Laura Bernard, Guillaume Faye, Quentin Henry and Stavros Mougiakakos for interesting discussions.
+We also thank Geoffrey Compère for pointing out some typos in the quadratic metric, as well as Laura Bernard, Guillaume Faye, Quentin Henry and Stavros Mougiakakos for interesting discussions.
 L.B. acknowledges the Institut de Physique Théorique (IPhT) in CEA/Saclay for a visiting position.
 D.T.~thanks Laura Bernard and the Kavli Institute for Theoretical Physics (KITP) in Santa Barbara for their invitation to participate to the ``High-Precision Gravitational Waves'' program (supported in part by the National Science Foundation under Grant No. NSF PHY-1748958).